 In May 2020, the Company licensed certain intellectual property, know-how and clinical trial data from Vernalis Development Limited ("Vernalis") pursuant to the License Agreement.
 The initial consideration in exchange for the license was \$150,000 and was recorded as research and development expense in the statement of operations for the period from April 23, 2020 (inception) to June 30, 2020.
-The license term shall continue unless and until terminated for cause or insolvency, upon sixty day written notice from the Company, or until such time as all royalties and other sums cease to be payable in accordance with the terms of the License Agreement.
+The license term shall continue unless and until terminated for cause or insolvency, upon sixty days written notice from the Company, or until such time as all royalties and other sums cease to be payable in accordance with the terms of the License Agreement.
 The Company is required to pay development milestone payments related to clinical trials and granting of marketing authorization ranging from \$0.4 million to \$3.0 million, up to a total development milestone payment of \$29.9 million, and sales milestone payments of \$10.0 million and \$25.0 million, in the first year when cumulative annual net sales of licensed product exceeds \$500.0 million and \$1.0 billion, respectively.
-The Company is also required to pay single-digit royalties annual on net product sales over the term of the License Agreement.
+The Company is also required to pay annual single-digit royalties on net product sales over the term of the License Agreement.

-As part of the initial public offering ("IPO") in May 2021, the Company issued 192,857 shares of common stock to Vernalis in lieu of future milestone payments by the Company of approximately \$1.4 million, whether or not the Company achieves those milestones.
-The Company has determined that no further milestone payments are considered probable as of September 30, 2024, and therefore no liability has been recorded.
+As part of the initial public offering ("IPO") in May 2021, the Company issued192,857 shares of the Company's common stock \$0.001 par value per share (the "common stock") to Vernalis in lieu of future milestone payments by the Company of approximately \$1.4 million, whether or not the Company achieves those milestones.
+The Company has determined that no further milestone payments are considered probable as of March 31, 2025, and therefore no liability has been recorded.